HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-It is noted that 67.1% of mobile pages have an "unminified JS" score between 0.9 and 1.0, meaning that they have a few unminified JS resources.
+Here, 0.00 represents the worst score whereas 1.00 represents the best score.
+It is noted that 67.1% of mobile pages have an audit score between 0.9 and 1.0, meaning that there are still more than 30% of mobile pages with a unminified JS score of less than 0.9 with less or no minification.

- This is an improvement of 10% as compared to the results from the last year (2020).

- {# TODO Isn't this a regression of 10%? #}
+This, as compared to the results from the last year(2020), shows a regression of 10% in mobile pages with "unminified JS" score between 0.9 and 1.0.

-To dive deeper into understanding how many bytes per page are unminified.
+To understand the reason for the less score this year, let's dive deeper to look at how many bytes per page are unminified.

 {{ figure_markup(
   image="unminified-js-bytes.png",